Is Ingesting Essential Oils Safe?

 Let’s take it back to high school chemistry (don’t worry, this will be an easy lesson 😉).
 Oil repels water and loves to absorb into fat.
 If you try and mix oil and water, the oil will float in little blobs on top.
 If you put it on a fatty substance, it will quickly absorb it.

-The FDA lists some essential oils as generally regarded as safe (GRAS status).
-However, this does not make it safe to consume for personal use.
+The FDA lists some essential oils as Generally Recognized as Safe (GRAS).
+However, this designation does not mean they are safe to consume in the ways typically seen in home use.

-One of the common ways people choose to ingest essential oils is by adding them to their water.
-To do this in the way the FDA considers generally safe, you would need to fill a 60-gallon tub with water, add 7 drops of essential oils, and add other ingredients to make the oil dissolve into the water, not just float on top.
-This is not a practical way to flavor water.
+One common way people ingest essential oils is by adding them to their water.
+But to follow FDA guidelines, you’d need to fill a 60-gallon tub with water, add 7 drops of essential oil, and include an emulsifier to safely disperse the oil.
+Not exactly a practical way to flavor your drink!

 Some essential oil users would argue that if a company doesn’t recommend ingesting their oils, they are not pure.